paps/api-store/store/DEV/LinkedIn Search Export DEV/LinkedIn Search Export DEV.md

 - **circles**: Do you want to search in your 1st, 2nd, or 3rd+ degree connections?
 - **category**: Which category do you want to search in?
 (People, Jobs, Companies, Groups or Schools)
 - **Number of pages**: How many pages should the bot scrape?
+- **Only first result**: If you only want the first result of a LinkedIn search

 _(**You already have all that?**  Click straight away on **"Use this API"**)_